hackclub/winter/peiprjs.md

 ## Plan

-1. Measure all of the parts, design and print (and sand) a single piece that allows me to keep them all together.
+1. Measure all of the parts, design, print, and sand a piece (or a few) that allow me to keep all of the tech parts together.
-2. Assemble the device and connect all of the parts together.
+2. Assemble the device and plug all of the tech in.
 3. Design a web interface that connects to the Spotify API and displays the data.
 4. Run the web interface on the local device, connect the speaker and voilà!
 A ~~car~~ desk thing.

-## Budget
+## Bill of materials

 | Product          | Supplier/Link                       | Cost*   |
 | ---------------  | ----------------------------------  | ------  |